Lcchy/Eyesy_for_fates/README.md

 ### Rem:
 - If you don't connect the display before booting, Eyesy will launch on the fates display which is fun (but does not always work)
+- If you have some letters flickering around on the screens and it disturbs you, you can edit `boot/cmdline.txt` by changing `fbcon=map:1` to `fbcon=map:2`.
+Note that this will deactivate the RaspberryPi boot and login text and you will therefore no longer be able to use it via a directly connnected screen and keyboard (only ssh will work).
 - This project should work on any raspberryPi (controlling it via touchosc or midi) as long as your username is `we` and you install into a directory called `~/sidekick/patches`